jaimegag/tkg-zone/windows/README.md

 If you want the `secretgen-controller` Package to be installed as a core add-pn, you need to edit this file: `~/.config/tanzu/tkg/providers/ytt/02_addons/secretgen-controller/add_secretgen-controller.yaml`, and remove this part from the `if` statement on row 7: `and not data.values.IS_WINDOWS_WORKLOAD_CLUSTER`.
 That will allow the Package to be installed (running in the control-plane nodes).

+If you want to enable Cluster Autoscaler in Windows clusters you need to copy this filr from the repo `./windows/overlays/autoscaler_overlay.yaml` in this folder (overwriting the existing file): `~/.config/tanzu/tkg/providers/ytt/03_customizations/autoscaler/`.

 To start the CSI Proxy as a Windows service in the Windows nodes you need to edit the `~/.config/tanzu/tkg/providers/infrastructure-vsphere/v1.3.1/ytt/overlay-windows.yaml` file:
 ```bash
 # Add the following code after row 408 (after the Start Services block). include 10 spaces at the beginning of each row for the right indentation